IGNF/odeon/README.md

 # Activate the environment
 conda activate odeon

-# Install snorkel in the environment
+# Install odeon in the environment
 pip install .
 ```

 ## Documentation
-You can find the documentation of the project at [https://dai-projets.gitlab.io/odeon-landcover/](https://dai-projets.gitlab.io/odeon-landcover/)
+You can find the documentation of the project at [https://odeon-landcover.readthedocs.io](https://odeon-landcover.readthedocs.io/en/latest/)

 ## Quickstart